aws-samples/aws-step-functions-saga-pattern-with-sam/README.md

-# Saga Patern with AWS Step Functions in a SAM Project
+# Saga Pattern with AWS Step Functions in a SAM Project

 ## Summary